KLEPTOROTH/gw2augmentationcalculator/README.md

 Acknowledgements

 About The Project
-This project provides a simple, clean interface for calculating the total resources needed to purchase Mighty, Abyssal, and Mists Attunement Augmentations in Guild Wars 2.
-It helps players plan their fractal relic and gold spending efficiently.
+This project provides a simple, clean interface for calculating the total resources needed to purchase Mists Attunement Augmentations in Guild Wars 2.
+It helps players plan their fractal relic spending efficiently.

 Getting Started
 To get a local copy up and running, follow these simple steps.